usnistgov/OSCAL/README.md

 --------------
 General Notes, 20170313:
-The oscal-03 branch aded to simplify directory structures and consolidate latest example xml and schema files.
-Most recent additions are example xml file and schema extension for a system-implementation.
+Most recent additions are example xml file and schema extensions for a system-implementation.
+(MI - ?)
 The system-implementation example includes tags from FedRAMP template and links to another hypothetical document that contains an enumerated list of system components.
+(MI - ?)
 The component list is included in "attachment 13" of the FedRAMP template; referred to as a component inventory.
+(MI - ??)
 I am trying (for expedience) to (re)use structures already defined in the OSCAL-core schema.
+(MI - ?)
 In system-implementation, statements defined for security control catalog are reused as statements for implementing the security controls.
+(MI - ?)

-Notes on schema:
+NOTES on schema:
-OSCAL-core contains the information structures that are most highly developed OSCAL-common contains link definitions and some additional structures to facilitate human readability OSCAL-extensions define information structures outside the core that are unique to specific catalogs or other specialized XML documents.
+OSCAL-core contains the information structures that are most highly developed OSCAL-common contains link definitions and some additional structures to facilitate human readability (MI - ?)
+OSCAL-extensions define information structures outside the core that are unique to specific catalogs or other specifications.

-Notes on processing of guidance information:
+NOTES on processing of guidance information:
-Since the function of profile (overlay) xml documents is to select, augment, and sometimes overwrite security control implementation guidance, schemas and XML examples require further development in terms of explicit methods for reconciling specific tags that come from multiple sources.
+Since the function of profile (overlay) xml documents is to select, augment, and sometimes overwrite requirements/controls, schemas and XML examples require further development in terms of explicit methods for reconciling specific tags that come from multiple sources.
 The OSCAL-core schema document defines a RationaleChangeType information object that includes restrictions for augmenting, changing, or scoping-out (eliminating) text.

-Notes on (re)use of authorization bodies of evidence:
+NOTES on (re)use of authorization bodies of evidence (MI - ?):
 System implementation documents should include a method to capture links to pre-existing bodies of evidence (e.g. a component ID with links to a FedRAMP authorization number) referring that a system or system component has been assessed before.
 When accessible, such links are associated with increased levels of trust in the component.
 The scope of an assessment process may be greatly reduced by accepting pre-existing bodies of assessment evidence and focusing on assessment of new (untested) or modified components.
 Closely related, are component links or aliases to CPE names, SWID names, and other standardized identifiers; which may be associated with known vulnerabilities (e.g. CVEs).